dvirgiln/dvirgiln.github.io/_posts/2019-09-12-kafka-blue-green-deployment.md

 Code deploy works fine when a new version of the application is being deployed.
 The BlueGreen deployment really does what it is expected, but in case of hardware changes CodeDeploy BlueGreen deployment is not helping much.

-The way that AWS would perform it when the Autoscaling launch configuration is updated, it is just killing the instances and creating new ones.
+The way that AWS CloudFormation works when there is an Autoscaling launch configuration update, it's just killing the instances and creating new ones.
 And obviously this is something that is not acceptable in a stateful service like Kafka.

-Code deploy it is a really interesting tool provided by AWS and I will write about it in a future post to explain all the capabilities of it: deployment configuration(all at once, one by one ...), rollbacks...
+Code deploy is a really interesting tool provided by AWS and I will write about it in a future post to explain all the capabilities of it: deployment configuration(all at once, one by one ...), rollbacks...

 ## BlueGreen implementation